 Vermont MuseumsThe Shelburne Museum is one of the country’s most diverse museums of New England history containing paintings, folk art, quilts and textiles, carriages, toys, tools, gardens, historic houses, the famous 220-foot restored steamboat Ticonderoga and so much more.
-Discounted two-day Shelburne Museum passes can be purchased at the Strong House Inn.
+Ask the innkeepers for a discounted two-day Shelburne Museum coupon.

 The Rokeby Museum is one of the best-documented Underground Railroad Sites in the country and provides an intimate record of two centuries of Vermont family life and agriculture.

 Fort Ticonderoga is a popular destination for history lovers since the early 19th century.
 Fort Ticonderoga is one of America’s earliest historic preservation projects with efforts to preserve the site dating back to 1820.